Unsupervised Single-Channel Speech Separation with Diffusion under Speaker-Embedding Guidance: Background

 \cite{mariani2023multi} proposes a posterior sampling method specific to music separation.
 In detail, the likelihood $p(\bm{y}_t|\bm{x}_t^k)$ at diffusion timestep $t$ is approximated by a Dirac function $p(\bm{y}_t|\bm{x}_t^k)=\mathbbm{1}_{\bm{y}_t=\sum_{k=1}^{K} \bm{x}_t^k}$, which directly utilize the summation of sources at different diffusion timestep, and when sources are independent, the corresponding posterior score is defined as:

 where $\xi(t)$ is a tunable coefficient, $s_{\theta}$ is the learned diffusion source model.
-This method provides tight conditioning without the need for backpropagation, and we find this strategy is pretty effective for the initial stage of speech separation.
+This method provides tight conditioning without the need for backpropagation, and we find this strategy is pretty effective for unsupervised speech separation.